John Hess (journalist)

-John Hess (born 12 March 1955 in Solihull) is a television political journalist for the BBC in the East Midlands.
+John Hess (born 12 March 1955) is a British journalist and broadcaster who is primarily based in the East Midlands.

 Early life

 He attended Solihull School.
 At school, in a December 1972 play, he portrayed Robert Faulconbridge in King John (play).

 Career

 He started his career on evening newspapers in Coventry and Birmingham.
 The general election he first covered was that in February 1974.

 BBC

 His first job for the BBC was at Radio Nottingham.

 He was a political journalist for Midlands based in Birmingham.
 He worked on The Midlands at Westminster on BBC2.

 He became the Political Editor for the BBC's East Midlands Today in 1997.
 He presented the East Midlands segment for The Politics Show, in co-operation with Marie Ashby (née Stevenson).
 There were 45 MPs in the region that he covered.
 He was based at the BBC Centre on London Road (A60) in Nottingham.
 He retired from East Midlands Today in 2015.